nivela-tech/portfolio-tracker-backend/AI_DOCUMENTATION.md

-# Portfolio Tracker Backend Documentation
+# Flamefolio Backend Documentation

-This document provides a high-level overview of the Portfolio Tracker backend application to help AI agents work with the codebase more effectively.
+This document provides a high-level overview of the Flamefolio backend application to help AI agents work with the codebase more effectively.

 ## Application Structure